 Websites to reference:

 COVID-19 Update Related to School Closures

-The provincial government has announced a new school closure order which extends the closure of schools from the two weeks after March Break by an additional four weeks.
-Schools will reopen for staff on Friday, May 1 and for students on Monday, May 4.
-The government has made assurances that as this May 1 date approaches, the decision to reopen schools on that date will be reevaluated based on public health advice and, if necessary, the school closure may be extended.
+The provincial government has announced a new school closure order which extends the closure of schools until the end of May.
+The government has made assurances that as this date approaches, the decision to reopen schools will be reevaluated based on public health advice and, if necessary, the school closure may be extended.

 When schools do reopen, precautions will need to be taken by school boards for the protection of staff and students.
 We will continue to monitor this evolving situation and, as events unfold, will update this website with information related to the reopening of schools.

 As part of the government’s focus on Continuity of Learning for students, the Ministry of Education indicated that,

 “Based on consultation with local public health, boards will allow teachers to re-enter their schools to retrieve laptops and curriculum materials and personal effects.
 The protocol for school access should ensure the health and safety of all school board staff as well as the public.”